 - Monkeys, Mountains and Maultaschen – Laurel Robbins

 - Nomadic Samuel – Samuel Jeffery

 I made all of the photos shown above with the Canon EOS450D (XSi) camera.
 This post appears on Fotoeins Fotopress (fotoeins.com).

 In one of many visits to Prague, I visited the art museum on Kampa Island on the west flank of the Vltava river, tucked underneath the famous and well-trodded Charles Bridge.
 Museum Kampa contains a collection of contemporary art with temporary installations frequently on display and a focus on work by artists from central Europe and the Czech Republic.
-With the large reflective silvered-sphere sitting outdoors near the entrance, this shot became obvious as soon as I held the camera up to my eyes.
+With the large reflective silvered-sphere sitting outdoors near the entrance, the photo became obvious as soon as I saw the fixture.

 The setting, the relative calm of Kampa Island, what I like about contemporary art – these are some of the many reasons why Prague remains “love story number 1”.

 I made the photo above on 20 October 2008.
-This post appears originally on Fotoeins Fotopress (fotoeins.com).
+This post appears on Fotoeins Fotopress at fotoeins.com.